What is the General Data Protection Regulation (GDPR)?

 The GDPR outlines seven principles for the lawful processing of personal data, including:

-In addition to such fines by the authorities, claims for nonmaterial damages by data subjects are on the rise.
+Apart from compensation of material damage, claims for nonmaterial damages by data subjects are on the rise.

 The authorities are becoming more and more active and are imposing heavy fines, for example:

-The first years of GDPR enforcement have shown that the authorities focus on topics such as marketing, information obligations and on whether companies have taken sufficient technical and organizational measures.
+The first years of GDPR enforcement have shown that authorities focus on topics such as marketing, information obligations and on whether companies have taken sufficient technical and organizational measures.